- Shell 100%

 🗑 Teardown / Cleanup

-If you need to decommission a deployment, ensure the $DROPLET_NAME and $FQDN of the target instance are set in your environment, then run:
+To decommission a deployment, ensure the $DROPLET_NAME and $FQDN are set in your environment, then run:

 chmod +x destroy.sh